- Competitive Analysis

 - Schema markup – Ask your web developer to implement local business schema on your website.
 It gives the search engines a clearer supply of local information about your business.

-The Most Important Factors in Local SEO Marketing:
+The Most Important Factors in Local Search Marketing:

 So we covered how to rank, but what are the MOST IMPORTANT aspects of local SEO?